Gautam Vig

-Gautam Vig (born 27 September 1987) is an Indian model and actor.
-He is best known for his role as Surya Seth in Saath Nibhaana Saathiya 2 and Jordan Junooniyatt.
-He was also a contestant on Bigg Boss 16.
-His early on screen appearance can be traced to him playing a college student in Pyaar Ki Ye Ek Kahaani in 2010 for a couple of episodes.
+Gautam Vig (born 27 September 1987) is an Indian model and actor who primarily work in hindi television.He is best known for his roles in Saath Nibhaana Saathiya 2 and Junooniyatt.
+In 2022, he participated in Bigg Boss 16.

 Early life

 Gautam Vig was born on 27 September 1987 in New Delhi, India.
 He attended the Guru Harkrishan Public School.
 On 17 August 2013, Vig married Richa Gera, sister of television actor Ankit Gera in Delhi.
 The couple were divorced in 2020.

 Career

 He shot for the promo with Salman Khan for Bigg Boss 9.
 Vig made his acting debut in 2017 as Ali Khan in StarPlus's Naamkarann.
 That same year, he portrayed Sameer in the Hindi film Flat 211.
 He was seen playing recurring roles in various television shows, including Ishq Subhan Allah as Miraj Ahmed, MTV Nishedh as Raghav and Pinjara Khubsurti Ka as Piyush Shukla.

 In 2021, he played Ayaaz, in short film Haale Dil on Broken Notes, opposite Mannara Chopra.
 In 2022, he participated in the reality show Bigg Boss 16 on Colors TV and was eliminated on day 48.
 From February to November 2023, Vig portrayed Jordan Mehta, a musician, in Colors TV's romantic musical drama Junooniyatt.